NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/as-a-service/macos.md

 $ sudo cloudflared service install
 ```

-Cloudflare Tunnel will be installed as a launch daemon and start whenever your system boots, using your configuration found in `/etc/cloudflared`.
+Khulnasoft Tunnel will be installed as a launch daemon and start whenever your system boots, using your configuration found in `/etc/cloudflared`.

 ## 3. Manually start the service